protickr/git-notebook/readme.md

 If you want to preserve branch topology and merge history you should pass in --no-ff flag with merge command.

 ## Interactive Rebase
 "Git interactive rebase" is different from "Git rebase".
-Interactive rebase allows user to change commit message (reword), delete commits (drop), combines commits into 1 (fixup/squash), reorder commits (By reordering them in Interactive window), splitting commits by providing an interactive window.
+Interactive rebase allows user to change commit message (reword), delete commits (drop), combines commits into 1 (fixup/squash), reorder commits (By reordering them in Interactive window), commit splitting by providing an interactive window.

 "Git rebase" re-bases one branch onto another.